signet4grn/SIGNET/README_NEW.md

 export PATH=$PATH:/path/to/tslps
 ```

+## Requirement
+This package assumes you are using the Slurm Workload Manager for supercomputers in the network analysis stage.

 **Caution**
 ```bash
 All the result for each step will return to the corresponding folders in the res_root directory in the configuration file config.ini, by default, the /res directory where the package is installed.
 You should change the res_root directory in the config.ini file if you want to start a new analysis.